 I couldn’t wait to see Mark in Warsaw.
 Had he kept his itinerary?
 If so, how had God asked him to pray?

-We had hardly checked into our hotel in Warsaw before I was asking my questions. mark indeed had kept his schedule, exactly as the Lord directed.
+We had hardly checked into our hotel in Warsaw before I was asking my questions.
+Mark, indeed, had kept his schedule exactly as the Lord directed.
 It included four days of prayer in Kiev, ending on Friday, April 25.
 That day was to be the culmination of his mission of intercession.
 And now I was more anxious than ever to hear how God directed Mark to pray.

 “Well,” said Mark, settling back in his chair in our hotel room, “I went to the square in the center of Kiev and sat down under a huge statue of Lenin.
 Every fifteen minutes I changed the focus of my intercession for believers in Russia.
-I could tell when a fifteen-minute period passed because there was a gigantic click in the square that let our a bong each quarter-hour.”
+I could tell when a fifteen-minute period passed because there was a gigantic clock in the square that let out a bong each quarter-hour.”

 I asked Mark if he felt anything unusual during this prayer.
 “Only at the end, “Mark responded.
 “It was on the last day, the day I made my final prayer visit to the city square.
 Just before noon, I was suddenly convinced God had heard and that even then something was happening.
 Something that would shake the Soviet Union.
 Something God would use to bring more freedom.”